 Teen Drivers Are Often at Fault for Crashes

 It would be unfair to assume that the teen driver is always at fault, but the police and insurance adjusters often make that assumption.
 Because of this, it may be easy for you to get the compensation you deserve from the teen driver’s insurance company.
-However, if the claim proves to be challenging, you should consult an experienced accident attorney.
+However, if the claim proves to be challenging, you should consult an experienced accident injury attorney.

 At Mahaney & Pappas, we understand that automobile accidents are the leading cause of death for teens in the U.S. According to the Centers for Disease Control and Prevention, drivers between the ages of 16 and 19 are three times more likely than older drivers to be in a fatal crash.
 This is due in large part to the following factors: